kemadev/repo-template/go-k8s/doc/PURPOSE.md

 - Are documentation files for the project
 - Should be written in Markdown format
-- Can (should) be built into a static site
+- Can be built into a static site